aspose-slides-cloud/aspose-slides-cloud-docs/slides/developer-guide/working-with-shapes/working-with-group-shapes/update-a-shape-in-a-group-shape/_index.md

 {{% alert color="primary" %}}

-The code examples below also use the `GetShape` method described in [Extracting Shapes from a Group Shape](/slides/extract-shapes-from-a-group-shape/).
+The code examples below also use the `GetShape` method described in [Extract Shapes from a Group Shape](/slides/extract-shapes-from-a-group-shape/).

 {{% /alert %}}